Trent Oeltjen: Australian Baseball League

-International
+International career

 In February 2016, Oeltjen played right field for the Australia national baseball team in the 2017 World Baseball Classic – Qualifier 1.
 Australia defeated the Philippines and South Africa twice to advance in the tournament.
 He appeared in all three games, going 5-for-9 with two walks, three runs, and four RBI.

 In July 2016, Oeltjen played for Australia during the 2016 Haarlem Baseball Week, splitting time between right field and DH.
 Over seven games, Oeltjen went 8-for-28 (.286) with a solo home run off of the Netherlands' Jim Ploeger.
 Oeltjen was named Most Popular Player in the tournament.
 Australia placed third overall.

 Oeltjen returned to the World Baseball Classic in 2017 to compete with Australia.
 Australia was eliminated in the first round, losing to both Japan and Cuba.
 Oeltjen appeared in two games, both times as the designated hitter, going 1-for-7, with three strikeouts and a walk.
 His lone hit was a solo home run off of Cuba's Vladimir García.